BlobbyBob/PtraceObfuscator/README.md

 You can use the `-nop` option if you want the obfuscated instructions to be replaced with NOPs instead of random data.

+## Limitations

+There are some conditions that the input binary needs to fulfill:
+- It needs to be linearly disassemblable
+- It needs to be single-threaded (and may only use a single process) However, if you want to improve the PtraceObfuscator, feel free to create a pull request.